watson-developer-cloud/java-sdk/README.md

 'com.ibm.watson.developer_cloud:java-sdk:3.0.0-RC1'
 ```

+Snapshots of the development version are available in [Sonatype's snapshots repository][sonatype_snapshots].

 ##### JAR

 Download the jar with dependencies [here][jar].

 Now, you are ready to see some [examples](https://github.com/watson-developer-cloud/java-sdk/tree/master/examples/java/com/ibm/watson/developer_cloud).

 ## Usage